tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   .
 PUNCT jumped
   ```

-* If we want to check what word a token is describing or otherwise related to, we can also use the .`head` attribute.
+* If we want to check the word a token is describing or otherwise related to, we can also use the .`head` attribute.
 For example, using conditionals in a list comprehension, we can filter for adjectives that describe a particular word, like `cow`.

   ```python
   # Retrieve the adjectives that describe the word "cow"